iamsvelagaleti/Mobigesture-Blogs/IVR Call Flow Architecture/IVR Call Flow Architecture.md

 ## Conclusion

-With huge ROI and desire to provide more personalised assistance to the customers, companies are interested in investments towards IVR systems to assist their customers 24/7.
+With huge ROI and desire to provide more personalized assistance to the customers, companies are interested in investments towards IVR systems to assist their customers 24/7.

 Considering the customer satisfaction, it is very important to meet required expectations.
 And, to be successful in IVR call flow implementation, huge efforts are required in testing.
 When it comes to manual testing, it becomes a stress to listen similar prompts repeatedly and same repetitive inputs to be given on a each development change, which can be called as failure in this automated software world.
 Automation testing is made possible with emulation of call centre environment using Automation Tools for this domain.